 It might be confusing, especially for women who just started experiencing the many symptoms of pregnancy.
 Read on as I explain what leukorrhea is and what to expect when you experience this discharge!

 What is Leukorrhea?

 Your experience leukorrhea because of the abrupt change of hormone levels, specifically estrogen.
-Through the increase of estrogen, you'll be secreting discharge that comes from your cervical glands.
-This helps clean the area around your vagina.
+Through the increase of estrogen, you’ll be secreting discharge that comes from your cervical glands.
+This helps clean the area around your vaginal.